BroadbandForum/usp/specification/mtp/mqtt/index.md

 The MQTT Keep Alive mechanism has several components:

-* The `CONNECT` packet Keep Alive field that tells the server to disconnect the client if the server does not receive a packet from the client before the Keep Alive time (in seconds) has elapsed since the prior received packet.
+* The `CONNECT` packet Keep Alive field tells the server to disconnect the client if the server does not receive a packet from the client before the Keep Alive time (in seconds) has elapsed since the prior received packet.
-* The MQTT 5.0 `CONNACK` packet Keep Alive field that allows the server to inform the client the maximum interval the server will allow to elapse between received packets before it disconnects the client due to inactivity.
+* The MQTT 5.0 `CONNACK` packet Keep Alive field allows the server to inform the client the maximum interval the server will allow to elapse between received packets before it disconnects the client due to inactivity.
-* `PINGREQ` and `PINGRESP` packets that can be used to keep the connection up if the timer is nearing expiry and there is no need for another type of message. `PINGREQ` can also be used by the client at any time to check on the status of the connection.
+* `PINGREQ` and `PINGRESP` packets can be used to keep the connection up if the timer is nearing expiry and there is no need for another type of message. `PINGREQ` can also be used by the client at any time to check on the status of the connection.

 The client can indicate the Server is not required to disconnect the Client on the grounds of inactivity by setting the `CONNECT` Keep Alive to zero (0).
 Note that WebSockets mechanisms can be used to keep the connection alive if MQTT is being run over WebSockets.
 Also note the server is allowed to disconnect the client at any time, regardless of Keep Alive value.